blackberry/BlackBerry-Communication-Services-Examples/ClickToCall/README.md

   });
 ```

-For more information about setting up the Spark SDK for JavaScript, visit the [Getting Started with Web](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/html/gettingStarted-web.html) section of the guide.
+For more information about setting up the SDK, visit the [Getting Started with Web](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/html/gettingStarted-web.html) section of the guide.

 ### <a name="setup"></a>Perform setup
 ```javascript